 - Acrylic paint in cream, ivory, antique

-- Cut a tapered piece of white crepe paper, 5 inches long, and 2 inches wide on one end and 4 inches wide on the other.
+- Download the template and cut a tapered piece of white crepe paper, 5 inches long, and 2 inches wide on one end and 4 inches wide on the other.
 Fold the piece of paper in half, lengthwise.
 Fringe the folded side of the crepe paper, leaving 1/4-inch along the other end.

 - Glue the short edge of the fringed piece to the top of a wire and wrap around down the wire.
 Secure with glue.